unixorn/ha-mqtt-discoverable-cli/README.md

 ## Contributing

-Please run `black` on your code before submitting.
-There are `git` hooks already configured to run `black` and other checks before every commit, please run `pre-commit install` to enable them.
+Please run [ruff](https://docs.astral.sh/ruff/) on your code before submitting.
+There are `git` hooks already configured to run `ruff` and other checks before every commit, please run `pre-commit install` to enable them.

 ## Contributors